hotmeshio/sdk-typescript/docs/functions/array.md

 ## array.slice

 The `array.slice` function returns a shallow copy of a portion of an array into a new array object selected from the beginning index to, but not including, the end index.
 It takes three parameters: the array to slice, the beginning index, and the end index.
+The end index is optional and if not provided, the slice will continue to the end of the array.

 ### Example